 Describe current regulatory status of water systems.

-Evaluate the performance and effectiveness of the drinking water program.

 Guide and plan program activities.

 Minimum Standard for Documentation.
 LPHA shall, at a minimum, prepare and maintain the following required documentation on forms supplied by DWS:

-Water system surveys and significant deficiencies.

-Water System Information (Inventory), Entry Structure Diagram, and Source Information updates.
+Water system surveys, cover letters, and significant deficiencies: shall be submitted on DWS forms to DWS and water system within 45 days of site visit completion.

+Level 1 and Level 2 coliform investigation forms: shall submit on DWS forms to DWS within 30 days of investigation trigger.

+Water system Inventory, entry structure diagram, and source information updates: shall submit on DWS forms to DWS within 6 business days of completion.

-Field and office contacts in response to complaints, water quality alerts, PNCs, violations, enforcement actions, regulatory assistance, requests for regulatory information, and plan review follow-up.
+Field and office contacts in response to complaints, PNCs, violations, enforcement actions, regulatory assistance, requests for regulatory information: shall submit contact reports to DWS within 2 business day of alert generation for MCL alerts, and 6 business days for all other alerts and contact made with water systems.

+Field and office contacts in response to water quality alerts.
+For acute MCL alerts (E.coli, Nitrate, and Arsenic): shall submit contact reports to DWS within 2 business days of alert, all other alerts submit to DWS within 6 business days of alert.

-Waterborne illness reports and investigations.
+Waterborne illness reports and investigations: shall submit contact report to DWS within 2 business day of conclusion of investigation.

-All correspondence with public water systems under LPHA’s jurisdiction and DWS.
+All correspondence with public water systems under LPHA’s jurisdiction and DWS: submit contact reports within 6 business days of correspondence to DWS.

-Documentation regarding reports and investigations of spills and other emergencies affecting or potentially affecting water systems.
+Documentation regarding reports and investigations of spills and other emergencies affecting or potentially affecting water systems: shall submit contact reports to DWS within 2 business days.

-Copies of public notices received from water systems.
+Copies of public notices received from water systems: shall submit to DWS within 6 business days of receipt.

 Monthly Reporting.
 LPHA shall submit to DWS on a monthly basis, on forms supplied by DWS, the information in Section 4.b. above in order for DWS to maintain state primacy for the federal safe drinking water program.